WedLinker Developer Guide

 * * careless, first-time user reload the sample contacts into the app I can continue trying out different features without needing to add my own data in case I accidentally cleared the contacts.

-* * first-time user see a help message showing all the commands/feature I can use I can try out all the different features by referring to the message.
+* * first-time user see a help message linking to a guide on the features and how the features can be used I can easily try out all the different features with correct formats by referring to the linked guide.

-* user assign tasks to contacts I can track which tasks have been assigned to each contact.
+* * user assign tasks to certain contacts I can track which tasks have been assigned to each contact.

-* user update the status of tasks of contacts I can track the status of completion of the tasks assigned to contacts.
+* * user update the status of tasks of contacts I can track whether tasks have been completed or not.

-* busy user tag each contact to a wedding I can easily see which contacts are relevant to which wedding.
+* * busy user assign each contact to a wedding I can easily see which contacts are relevant to each wedding.

 * user store multiple contact methods I can contact the vendors through different means.